 The various GI Bills® are available for many different types of VA Education Programs.
 Make sure the education program you wish to enroll in will be qualified for reimbursement under the GI Bill® you are eligible for.
-Go to the DVA Education Programs web page for a detailed listing and definition of the programs available.
+Go to the VBA Education and Training for a detailed listing and definition of the programs available and to apply.

 - Post 9/11 (Chapter 33) - 36 months entitlement